angeanto/angeanto.github.io/_posts/2023-05-27-Fundamentals-of-Effective-Visualization-and-Communication.md

 ![image-center]({{ site.url }}{{ site.baseurl }}/assets/images/post_images/5. effective visualization/pepsico_dashboard.jpg){: .align-center}

 **Why?** Above dashboard analyzes inventory, logistical, and finance data from across the country.
-Bringing the data into Tableau Desktop allows stakeholders to make sense of big data and empowers analysts to create supply chain and forecasting reports in record time.
+Bringing the data into an analytical dashboard allows stakeholders to make sense of big data and empowers analysts to create supply chain and forecasting reports in record time.
 {: .notice--info}

 # Choose the right visualization type